jhallen/joe-editor/docs/tasks.md

   can be entered into this prompt like this: 0x2000.

 - Search, incremental search, and search &amp; replace all operate as usual.

+### Using JOE in a shell script

+Joe used to use /dev/tty to access the terminal.
+This caused a problem with idle-session killers (they would kill joe because the real tty device was not being accessed for a long time), so now joe only uses /dev/tty if you need to pipe a file into joe, as in:

+	echo "hi" | joe -

+If you want to use joe in a shell script which has its stdin/stdout redirected, but you don't need to do 'joe -', you should simply redirect joe's stdin/stdout to /dev/tty:

+	joe filename  </dev/tty >/dev/tty